Understanding the FCC one-to-one consent rule update

 Record-keeping requirements

-• Both lead buyers and sellers must keep thorough records of consent under the FCC 1-to-1 consent rule.
-Also, under the separate but related telemarketing sales rule (TSR) from the Federal Trade Association (FTC), businesses performing the communication outreach are required to keep these records for at least five years from the date of consent and outreach.
+• Advertisers must keep thorough records of consent under the FCC 1-to-1 consent rule.
+Also, under the separate but related telemarketing sales rule (TSR) from the Federal Trade Commission (FTC), businesses performing the communication outreach are required to keep these records for at least five years from the date of consent and outreach.
 This documentation is important to have in case of a regulator questioning or lawsuit inquiry and can serve as proof of the consent transaction.

 Implementation and compliance

 • Businesses have a transition period to comply with these new requirements, which will officially be enforced starting January 27, 2025.
-This period allows lead generators, marketers, and related businesses to adjust their practices and ensure they meet the new and updated consent requirements.
+This period allows publishers, advertisers, and related businesses to adjust their practices and ensure they meet the new and updated consent requirements.

 What are the exceptions to the FCC one-to-one consent rule?